stratokumulus/proxmox-openshift-setup/Readme.md

-# Deploying OpenShift 4.12 with Terraform and Ansible on Proxmox
+# Deploying OKD 4.17 with Terraform and Ansible on Proxmox

-(tested with OKD 4.12.0 02-04 and 02-18)

 First of all : if you're deploying this as-is in production, you're going to run into security problems.
 Guaranteed.
-This below is a lab setup, made to install and learn OpenShift in a lab environment.
+This below is a lab setup, made to install and learn OpenShift/OKD in a lab environment.
 I'm doing dumb stuff, like turning off SELinux, and turning the host firewall off.
 So yeah, don't try this at work, kids.
 And I take no responsibility if you're having security issues.

 Also, before anyone wants to yell at me that my code suck : yes.
 Yes, it does.
 Like every normal coder exploring stuff, I first made it work.
 And now I'm gradually improving it.
 My Ansible playbook has several "shell:" sections !
 Yikes !